lmchvz/API-Challenge/README.md

 Now, we know what you may be thinking: _"Duh.
 It gets hotter..."_

 But, if pressed, how would you **prove** it?

-### Before You Begin

-1. Create a new repository for this project called `python-api-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Python API challenge.
-Use a folder name to correspond to the challenge: **WeatherPy**.

-4. Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.

 ## WeatherPy